Dr. Michael E. Charness to Deliver 21st Annual Mark Keller Honorary Lecture at the National Institutes of Health

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA), part of the National Institutes of Health, announces that Michael E. Charness, M.D., will deliver the 21st Annual Mark Keller Honorary Lecture.
 Dr. Charness is an internationally recognized neurologist and internal medicine specialist whose work has greatly advanced our understanding of how alcohol affects the development of the nervous system.
 Throughout his career, Dr. Charness has done groundbreaking research and has treated hundreds of patients with neurological complications of alcohol use disorder and peripheral nerve disorders.

-WHO: Dr. Charness is professor of neurology and faculty associate dean at Harvard Medical School, Boston, and professor of neurology and associate dean at Boston University School of Medicine.
+Dr. Charness is professor of neurology and faculty associate dean at Harvard Medical School, Boston, and professor of neurology and associate dean at Boston University School of Medicine.
 He was chief of neurology at the VA Boston Healthcare System from 1996 until 2003.
 As of 2003, he has served as chief of staff at the VA Boston Healthcare System, where he is responsible for clinical care, education, and research.
 (Right: Dr. Charness.
 Photo credit: VA Boston Healthcare System.)

 Thursday, Nov.
 3, 3 p.m.
 EDT